entuland/rhotator/README.md

   `/rhotator multi invert_sneak [on|off]`: displays or sets sneak effect inversion in the multitool

 Rotation memory starts off by default, it gets stored and recalled for each player between different sessions and between server restarts.

+Tool requirement starts off by default to preserve old behavior on existing installations and existing players - for new installations and new players the memory defaulting to off makes sure that newly placed nodes aren't messed with anyways.

 # Usage feedback